 Klemick Martin, Nightcaps, supplied information on Frank Klimeck & family (1983).

 Lee Pauline, provided photos of Martin Klimeck & family.

 New Zealand Department of Internal Affairs Naturalisations, Births, Deaths and Marriages.

 New Zealand Government Property Tax Department, from the rates assessment rolls, Return of Freeholders of New Zealand 1882, published 1884.

 Taylor Mary, supplied photos & information on early family history and the Klimeck’s in Australia & Tasmania.

 Waihola Cemetery Records, Clutha District Council, Balclutha

-Walsh Lynette, Dunedin, supplied information on McEwan family
+Walsh Lynette, Dunedin, supplied McEwan family history & photos.

 Compiled by Paul Klemick (2021)